 Conduct your risk assessment in consultation with your workers and unions

 Conduct an in-depth risk assessment with input from workers, employee groups and unions.
-This partnership approach will help to better identify any risks or concerns, and implement steps that will support employees to feel safe returning to work.
+This partnership approach will help to better identify any risks or concerns and implement steps that will support employees to feel safe returning to work.
+You must share the results of your risk assessment with your workforce, so consider how to present in a clear and accessible manner.

 Publish a summary of your COVID-related risks